krezelj/portfolio/README.md

 Overview of some of my projects.

-**NOTE:** Some of the projects have their own github repository and relevant links are provided.
+Some of the projects have their own github repository and relevant links are provided.
+If there is no provided link then the project is already included in this repository.

 # Project List